 The Importance of Authenticity:

-- While some people may struggle to live out their beliefs due to a lack of understanding, others like Winston in 1984 may be afraid to reveal who they really are.
+- While some people may struggle to truly comprehend or even accurately live out their beliefs due to a lack of examination, others like Winston in 1984 may be afraid to reveal who they really are.
 While Winston hides his true beliefs out of a fear of imprisonment and death, individuals in modern society may hide who they really are out of a fear of disapproval or relational rejection.
 Failure to meet societal expectations can prevent people from being authentic.
 As Winston confesses both the positive and negative aspects of his inner self, he shows us a valuable part of his humanity.
 In a society that expects perfection, or at least the ruling party’s definition of it, Winston comes to grips with his imperfections.

 The Existence of Absolute Truth:

 - Late in the book Winston goes into a self-reflective monologue about the insecurities of truth.
 He wonders if two plus two really equals four.
 He asks what truth really is if it exists in our minds and our minds are only a perception of our surroundings.
 Winston turns to the fundamental laws of the world around him such as the law of gravity to help reinforce his belief that truth exists outside of his own mind.
+But, his questioning of the very existence of truth is apt.
+Ultimately, one may ask if even the existence of truth is a belief that requires faith?